Mattress maker won’t take bed business lying down

 But while his business crumbled, his aspirations to succeed did not, and Jones used money from selling his house, loans and the insurance on the business to start over again.
 Jones says the insurance only covered one-third of the loss, which he estimates to have been in excess of $500,000.

-By finding the money needed to rebuild and being able to buy used equipment, the company made its first matress again within 90 days, Jones says.
-Sealy cuts its warranties from 15 to 10 years
+By finding the money needed to rebuild and being able to purchase used equipment, the company made its first mattress and queen size futon mattress again within 90 days, Jones says.
+Other mattress manufacturers apply the strategy of lowering the cost by cutting the time of warranties, read here Sealy cuts its warranties from 15 to 10 years

 Since that time, Jones' business has grown considerably.